Hakone Kanagawa, Japan Travel Guide

 Restaurants near Moto-Hakone and Togendai offer scenic views.

-Fewer options, but some charming cafes and restaurants, often part of museums or hotels.
+Fewer options, yet some charming cafes and restaurants, often part of museums or hotels.

 Usually fixed-time and part of where you're staying plan.
 Inquire about meal times upon check-in.

-Arrive on time to enjoy the full multi-course experience.
+Arrive on time to appreciate the full multi-course experience.

 For fine dining outside your ryokan, reservations are strongly suggested.

-Many restaurants may have limited English support for reservations; ask your hotel for assistance.
+Many restaurants may have limited English support for securing a spot; ask your hotel for assistance.

 Experience the culinary performance of a traditional multi-course ryokan dinner.